-Markdown Syntax Guide: Headers, Lists, Links, Images, and Tables
+Markdown Syntax Guide: Headers, Lists, and Tables

 Master Markdown syntax: headings, bold, italic, blockquotes, ordered and unordered lists, inline code, fenced code blocks, links, and tables.